 Beginning couple therapy may feel like a daunting prospect.
-Many arrive in the midst of a relational crisis; an affair, feeling abused emotionally or addictive behaviors could be at the core driving the problems.
-Most relationships seek outside help to gain conflict resolution skills which are about learning to communicate effectively by decreasing land mines that block that from happing while learning to listen to understand.
+Many arrive in the midst of a relational crisis; an affair, feeling abused emotionally or addictive behaviors could be the core driving the problems.
+Most relationships seek outside help to gain conflict resolution skills which are learning to communicate effectively by decreasing land mines blocking that from happing while learning to listen to understand your partner’s perspective.
 One or both of you may be dissatisfied, lost hope in one another, but at the same time don’t want the marriage to end.

-All people at any period of time are the sum of all their experiences.
-Nature and nurture and personal temperament making meaning of those experiences.
+All people at any period of their life are the sum of all their experiences.
+Nature and nurture and personal temperament make meaning of those experiences.
 Often complexities don’t show up until in a romantic relationship.
-Suddenly, we may find our past emotional wounds being poked, and our partners may be reminding us (whether we recognize it consciously or not) of someone from our family-of-origin who scared us, invalidated us, or never allowed us to be right.
-Understanding where we come from and how we differ from our partners can be a significant part of growing in intimacy in our relationship.
+Suddenly, we may find our past emotional wounds being poked, and our partners may be reminding us (whether we recognize it consciously or not) of someone from our family of origin who scared us, invalidated us, or never allowed us to be right.
+Understanding where we come from and how we differ from our partners can be a significant part of growing intimacy in our relationships.

-After the first session , we will meet weekly until you both decide your communication and conflict resolution skills have stabilized.
+After your first session, we will meet weekly until you both decide your communication and conflict resolution skills have stabilized.
 After making noticeable progress your relationship counseling sessions will decrease depending on your needs and availability.
-Couples will receive their own designated time-slot.
+Couples receive their own designated time slot.
 The focus will be on the relationship and individual issues.
-Couples will start out attending therapy together but may come individually during the course of therapy.
-Please note that couple’s therapy is not billable to insurance, but you may be able to use your Health Saving Account.
+Couples will begin attending therapy together but may come individually during the course of therapy.
+Please note couple’s therapy is not billable to insurance, but you may be able to use your Health Saving Account.